 Mediterranean Quinoa Salad is a hearty salad thats loaded with quinoa, chickpeas, black beans, tomatoes and feta.
 Everything gets tossed in a healthy balsamic based salad dressing that makes this cold salad so irresistible.
 It’s one of those few salads that you should dress a few hours before and refrigerate to let the flavors mingle together.
 Healthy, gluten free and just plain delicious!

 I’m not kidding when I say that this just might be my favorite salad on the blog so far.
 And that’s saying a lot because we have a ton of great salad recipes that I’ve published here over the years.

-But the way everything comes together and the inspired mediterranean flavours in this recipe are unmatched really.
-This mediterranean quinoa salad is my favourite for two reasons:
+But the way everything comes together and the inspired mediterranean flavors in this recipe are unmatched really.
+This mediterranean quinoa salad is my favorite for two reasons:

 - It’s so hearty that a bowlful of this at lunch, and you’ll be set till dinner